-Mrs Mackie has attended the Surrey training for Operation Encompass.
+Mrs Mankel has attended the Surrey training for Operation Encompass.

 Operation Encompass is is a scheme run jointly between schools, Surrey Police and Surrey County Council.
 Operation Encompass has been designed to provide early reporting on any domestic incidents that occur outside of school and might have an impact on a child.

-Operation Encompass will ensure that the Key Adult (Mrs Mackie) or the Deputy Key Adults (Miss Porter/Miss Workman) is informed the next morning that there has been a domestic incident or if a child has been reported missing.
+Operation Encompass will ensure that the Key Adult (Mrs Mankel) or the Deputy Key Adult (Miss Porter) is informed the next morning that there has been a domestic incident or if a child has been reported missing.
 This means that the Key adult or the Deputy Key Adult can ensure that the child is supported whilst they are in school.

 Safer Recruitment training

-Mrs Mackie and the Chair of Governors have undertaken Safer Recruitment training.
+Mrs Mankel and the Chair of Governors have undertaken Safer Recruitment training.
 We follow the procedures when recruiting any new member of staff including volunteers.

 All members of staff, including volunteers, have DBS checks before they begin at the school.

 The school has many policies which refer to Safeguarding including, Safeguarding and Child Protection, Anti-Bullying, a children's version of the anti-bullying policy and e-safety to name a few.
 The School Council review the children's anti-bullying leaflet once a year during the spring term.

 We have made all parents and guardians aware of the NSPCC PANTS campaign - which is aimed at preventing abuse in children.
 Please click on the link below to take you to the NSPCC site.